AllisonSHill/CSharpLiveProject/README.md

 From story: We will want to be able to display the schedule items sorted by job.
 To allow for future functionality to filter these by person or by date, etc, We need a function that takes a specific list of schedule items and builds a dictionary item where the key is the job and the value is the list of schedules for that job.

+### Back End: Calendar Pull Existing Schedule

+From story: The calendar allows for people to set their schedule for time off, but we want it to also populate the events currently scheduled.
+Create a method within the Calendar Controller that will check for existing schedule items and add them to the calendar.

+//screenshot of ShowScheduleItems method

+Optional add-on:
+Change the calendar class so it also references a schedule item, and have the one to one relationship cascade on delete.

+//maybe screenshot of DeleteEvent method?
+Probably not though because its not impressive.
+Probably delete the whole optional add on as a thing and roll with the required part.

 ### User-Role Assignment Must Be Required and Save Changes Minor Bug

 From stories: